Temagami: Rail

 In the summer of 1905, the Temiskaming and Northern Ontario Railway (now the Ontario Northland Railway) was completed from North Bay to New Liskeard and allowed direct access to the area and the Clay Belt around Lake Timiskaming, opening up the region to settlement and development.
 The original Temagami station, which opened in 1907, burnt down in 1909 and was rebuilt.

-Temagami station was a stop on the Northlander railway service before it was cancelled in 2012.
+Temagami station was a stop on the Northlander railway service before it was cancelled in 2012, the Northlander is expected to return to service in late 2026.

 Bus

 Temagami is served by Ontario Northland's intercity motor coach service along its North Bay–Hearst route, which also serves many communities along the former Northlander route.

 There is currently no local bus service in Temagami.